Together Forever!!! Lady Leopards State Champions!!!

 Never Say Die Seventh

-The Thunderhawks needed just three outs to win the first big school state title for a Cincinnati area team since 1985.
+The Thunderhawks needed just three outs to win the first big school state title for a Cincinnati area softball team since 1985.
 They got the first on one pitch when Rice flied out to left field.
 Ollis doubled to right center in the next at-bat.
 But Cantley lined out to left which left the Leopards with just one life remaining.

 Hearts stopped as Sirohman took ball three that was very close to nicking the inside corner of the plate.
 Could there be a more storybook scenario than bases loaded, 2 out, and a full count in the seventh inning?
 No fear and total confidence was Sirohman’s approach in the high-pressure situation.
-When prompted in the post game press conference after her thought process at that moment she simply replied, “I’m going to hit something hard here.”
+When prompted in the post game press conference on her thought process at that moment she simply replied, “I’m going to hit something hard here.”

 After one more foul ball.
 Sirohman hammered a line drive past the center fielder all the way to the wall.
 Ollis scored, Nolte scored, and Fankhauser bolted around third to score the tying run to an overjoyed Leopard crowd.
 The comeback from 7-2 was complete, they had tied the game at 9-9.
 There was no way Louisville was losing after that.